-Update 10/17: Sign up for the second workshop, Finding Humanities Data, to be held on November 3 at noon.
-You need not have attended the first workshop to join the second one!
+Update 01/24: Sign up for the fourth workshop, Cleaning Humanities Data, to be held on February 2 at noon on Zoom.
+You need not have attended the earlier workshops to join this one!

 We are pleased to announce a new series of events: the Humanities Data Workshop Series!

 The workshop series will explore what “data” means in the context of humanities scholarship and provide an introduction to key techniques and analytical considerations for data-curious faculty, early-career researchers, graduate students, and library staff.

 Over the course of six workshops, participants will learn about the animating methods and questions that go into finding, structuring, cleaning, and preserving data in humanities contexts.
 Sessions will use case studies from a range of disciplines, and will pay particular attention to the interpretative and ethical decisions involved in creating datasets from objects of humanities research.

 Details and Zoom registration for the first two events, on October 6 and November 3, are already available (see the calendar below).
 Information for future workshops will be added to our events page in the coming weeks.
 All events start at noon (Eastern time).

 - October 6: What Is “Data”in the Humanities? (learn more and sign up)